mbhall88/TAC3_Report/manuscript.md

 To assess how well the Nanopore SNPs agree with Illumina we first look at SNP concordance.
 Two metrics of interest here are the call rate - what proportion of COMPASS alternate alleles does `bcftools` make a reference/alternate call - and the concordance
 \- what proportion of COMPASS alternate alleles does `bcftools` genotype agree with.
-Figure {@fig:alt_concordance} shows that concordance is very high between the two technologies, with nearly all samples having a concordance greater than 99.5%.
+We found that concordance is very high between the two technologies, with nearly all samples having a concordance greater than 99.5%.
 Call rate is a little lower than this, with the majority of samples being above 97%.

-![Call rate (Y-axis) and concordance (X-axis) of `bcftools` SNP calls to Illumina COMPASS calls.
-Call rate is what proportion of COMPASS alternate alleles does `bcftools` make a reference/alternate call.
-Concordance is what proportion of COMPASS alternate alleles does `bcftools` genotype agree with.
-Each point represents a sample, with samples coloured by the site the data came from.](images/alt_concordance.png){#fig:alt_concordance}

 As transmission clusters are ultimately defined based on a SNP distance matrix, it is important to understand how such matrices differ between Illumina and Nanopore variant calls.
-To investigate this, a consensus sequence was generated from the filtered VCFs by replacing reference positions with passing SNP calls.
-Any positions with a null genotype or that failed the filtering were masked.
-Positions which do not appear in the VCF (i.e. no reads mapped to this region) were also masked, as were positions in repetitive regions [@doi:10/f3hxn7].
+To investigate this, a consensus sequence was generated from the filtered VCFs, with repetitive regions masked [@doi:10/f3hxn7].
 We then generate a pairwise SNP distance matrix for each sequencing technology from their respective consensus genomes using `snp-dists` [@doi:10/d9zj].
-Figure {@fig:dotplot} shows the relationship of these distances between pairs of samples based on the sequencing technology used.
-While the relationship across all samples of all distances is interesting, in the context of defining transmission clusters, it is slightly misleading.
-Transmission clusters by grouping together samples that are within a certain number of SNPs.
+Figure {@fig:dotplot} shows the relationship of the pairwise distance of samples based on the sequencing technology used.
+While the relationship across all samples is interesting, in the context of defining transmission clusters, it is slightly misleading.
+Transmission clusters are defined by grouping together samples that are within a certain number of SNPs.
 The threshold used for this grouping is generally in the order of tens-of-SNPs [@doi:10/d9r7] so it makes more sense to look at the distance relationship for samples that are closer to each other.
-In Figure {@fig:close_dotplot}, we zoom in on the bottom left of Figure {@fig:dotplot}, to samples within an Illumina SNP distance of 100.
+In Figure {@fig:close_dotplot}, we limit to samples within an Illumina SNP distance of 100.
 It shows that, at this scale, the relationship between Illumina- and Nanopore-defined SNP distance is much closer.
-The correlation between the two can be quantified by the linear equation $y=0.93x+0.84$, where $y$ is the predicted Nanopore distance between two samples, given the Illumina distance $x$.
+The correlation between the two can be quantified by the linear equation
+$y=0.93x+0.84$, where $y$ is the predicted Nanopore distance between two samples, given the Illumina distance $x$.
 We can use this equation as a way of translating transmission cluster SNP thresholds for Illumina data to Nanopore.
-For instance, if clusters are defined as samples within 12 SNPs of each other, we can use this as $x$ and define our Nanopore transmission clusters as $y=0.93\times 12
+For instance, if clusters are defined as samples within 12 SNPs of each other, we can use this as $x$ and define our Nanopore transmission clusters as $y=0.93\times{12}+0.84=12.0$.
-\+ 0.84=12.0$.
 So at a threshold of 12 SNPs, the Nanopore threshold would be the same as Illumina.

 ![Relationship between pairwise SNP distance for Illumina (COMPASS; X-axis) and Nanopore (`bcftools`; Y-axis).
 Each point represents a pair of samples.
 The red diagonal line is the identity line, which is where the points should lie if the distance between samples is the same for each technology.
 The black line shows the line of best fit for the data.
-The legend also shows the equations for these lines, along with their correlation coefficient (r).](images/dotplot.png){#fig:dotplot}
+The legend also shows the equations for these lines, along with their correlation coefficient (r).](images/dotplot.png){#fig:dotplot width="80%"}

 ![Relationship between pairwise SNP distance for Illumina (COMPASS; X-axis) and Nanopore (`bcftools`; Y-axis) for samples within 100 SNPs of each other (based on Illumina distance).